anickell1984/GitPrac/README.md

 ### I was successful!

-- I made a file using the *touch* command
+- I made a file using the *touch* command.
 - I opened the file in my text editor, *Visual Studio Code* , horay!
 - I have made a heading, and a description, which I cleverly copy and pasted!